anodyne/nova3/docs/api/user.md

 The API allows for pulling back different sets of users based on their status.
 The default status is `active` but you can also pass `inactive` or `pending` to the API call to change the data returned.

-`curl localhost/nova3/api/v1/user/pending`
+`curl --user me@example.com:password localhost/nova3/api/v1/user/pending`

 #### Paginating results

 When retrieving all users, results are paginated to prevent unneeded data being transmitted to the client and unnecessary processing on the server.
 The API will display 25 items at a time and provide links in the `_meta` property for moving through the results.

-`curl localhost/nova3/api/v1/user/active/5`
+`curl --user me@example.com:password localhost/nova3/api/v1/user/active/5`

 ### Retrieving a single user

 Retrieving a single user only requires passing the user's numerical ID through the URI.
 The data returned from this call is identical to what's returned when retrieving all users.

-`curl localhost/nova3/api/v1/user/27`
+`curl --user me@example.com:password localhost/nova3/api/v1/user/27`

 - Need example JSON object